craterdog/go-grammar-framework/.github/CONTRIBUTING.md

 <img src="https://craterdog.com/images/CraterDog.png" width="50%">

-## Contributing to the Go Class Framework
+## Contributing to the Go Language Grammar Framework
 Thanks for taking time to contribute to this project.
 We would appreciate help with any of the following:
  * Finding and reporting problems